chris1111/HP-Probook-EliteBook-Package-Creator-OC/README.md

 #### Any issue without the Log or all relevant information will be deleted.
 This does not work on a VM

-- Credit Tester: asdesoso, RegieMac, Axon, jeremy 94, Paul, sajtos888
+- Credit Tester: asdesoso, RegieMac, Axon, jeremy 94, djams Paul, sajtos888
 - Credit: Old Project Tester: Screenz, mus68, MueKo, platinumsteel, doodoo94, jeremy19, arno608rw, Mtkhan13